shaunbloom/ShaunBloom.com-React-V2/README.md

 # ShaunBloom.com-React-V2-webpack-babel-es6-less
-Second take at a React version of my site using latest React, ES6, Webpack 4, Babel 7 and LESS
+Second take at a React version of my site using latest React, ES6, Webpack 4, Babel 7 and LESS.
+Built to look and function exactly as the original JQuery site built back in 2012.

 <h2>To run this project:</h2>
 <ol>